-Monitoring of CDS's 1D activities depends on the observation and verification of the following indicators in three important institutional dimensions that have been followed in this study.
+Monitoring of CDS's ID activities depends on the observation and verification of the following indicators

-Formulation of clear objectives of the KMC Before implementation of CDS Communication of CDS objectives to the staff and electorate Before implementation of CDS Clarity of whether KMC is a local body or local government (To work in the capital city prospective Before implementation of CDS Initiation of formulation of periodic operational plan of the KMC Within six months of CDS implementation Reformation of Advisory body Within three months of CDS implementation Clarification of accountability of the elected and administrative staff Prior to implementation of CDS
+Foundation Formulation of clear objectives of the KMC Before implementation of CDS Communication of CDS objectives to the staff and Before implementation of CDS electorate Clarity of whether KMC is a local body or local gov- Before implementation of CDS ernment (To work in the capital city prospective Initiation of formulation of periodic operational Within six months of CDS implementation plan of the KMC Reformation of Advisory body Within three months of CDS implementation Clarification of accountability of the elected and Prior to implementation of CDS administrative staff

-Increase interactions among rivalry political factions to support CDS implementation Form politically mixed committees to implement CDS Formation of a fair Vacancy Fulfilment Committee Before implementation of CDS Implement corporate accounting system Before implementation of CDS Establish management and financial information system Within six months of the project CDS implementation Recruitment of MIS experts Within six month of CDS implementation Formation of an independent Audit Committee Before six months of CDS implementation Restructuring of current organisation structure Before implementation of CDS Development of KMC-private sector committee Before implementation of CDS Construction of KMC building Within a year of CDS implementation Preparing performance contract with CEO Before implementation of CDS Development of DBS After implementation of CDS Introduction of performance evaluation system Before implementation of CDS Formation of CPC with the representation of line staff of KMC Before implementation of CDS Training for staff and electoral (Ref.7) No.1,4,6 in the first six months of CDS , , No. 2,3,5,7,8 in the next six months of CDS No. 1,4,5 will be repeated in the next year of CDS
+Capacity Increase interactions among rivalry political factions to support CDS implementation Form politically mixed committees to imple- ment CDS Formation of a fair Vacancy Fulfilment Committee Before implementation of CDS Implement corporate accounting system Before implementation of CDS Establish management and financial information system Within six months of the project CDS implementation Recruitment of MIS experts Within six month of CDS implementation Formation of an independent Audit Committee Before six months of CDS implementation Restructuring of current organisation structure Before implementation of CDS Development of KMC-private sector committee Before implementation of CDS Construction of KMC building Within a year of CDS implementation Preparing performance contract with CEO Before implementation of CDS Development of DBS After implementation of CDS Introduction of performance evaluation system Before implementation of CDS Formation of CPC with the representation of line staff of KMC Before implementation of CDS Training for staff and electoral (Ref.7) No.1,4,6 in the first six months of CDS No. 2,3,5,7,8 in the next six months of CDS No. 1,4,5 will be repeated in the next year of CDS

-Making the staff and elected body accountable to the CDS Prior to the CDS contract Developing KMC mechanism to contact different stakeholders Prior to the CDS contract Making complete list of NGOs and their objectives operating in the KMC area After 3 months of CDS implementation
+Making the staff and elected body accountable to the CDS Prior to the CDS contract Developing KMC mechanism to contact different stakeholders Prior to the CDS contract Making complete list of NGOs and their objec- tives operating in the KMC area After 3 months of CDS implementation